Boob Darling

-Bernard "Boob" Darling (November 18, 1903 – March 5, 1968) was an American football player.
-He played his entire five-year career with the Green Bay Packers and was inducted into the Green Bay Packers Hall of Fame in 1970.
-Bernard received his nickname from his younger sister who always called him 'Booboo' which was eventually shortened to just 'Boob'.
+Bernard "Boob" Darling (November 18, 1903 – March 5, 1968) was an American professional football player.
+He played his entire five-year career with the Green Bay Packers, and was inducted into the Green Bay Packers Hall of Fame in 1970.

+Darling received his nickname from his younger sister, who always called him "Booboo", which was eventually shortened to just "Boob".

 Darling died at Milwaukee in March 1968, of cancer.

 He is the younger brother of Lon Darling, a pioneer in early professional basketball in the United States and founder of the National Basketball League.